12 Food Items Frugal People Proudly Exclude From Their Shopping List

 Premade Deli Sandwiches

-Deli sandwiches are super convenient if you wanna grab a last-minute meal, but the hidden cost is that you are paying for extra packaging as well as someone else’s labor.
+Deli sandwiches are super convenient if you wanna grab a last-minute meal, but the hidden cost is paying for extra packaging and someone else’s labor.
 Financially savvy folks would much rather make a sandwich from scratch.
+You can buy a loaf of bread and some deli meat for a fraction of the cost and throw it together yourself.

 Individual Yogurt Cups

-Buying yogurt that comes in a large container is a lot smarter than buying individually packed yogurts, as you are buying less waste and saving some extra money.
+Buying yogurt in a large container is a lot smarter than buying individually packed yogurts, as you reduce waste and save some extra money.
+You can take out what you need and freeze the rest for yogurt bites for a delicious and healthy snack!

 Read More: